ericoporto/ags-manual-wiki/acintro3.md

 -   *The hotspot's description*.
-This sets a player-friendly name for the hotspot, which is vital if you are going to use a Lucasarts-style interface where the player can move the mouse over the screen to see what's where.
+This sets a player-friendly name for the hotspot, which is vital if you are going to use a LucasArts-style interface where the player can move the mouse over the screen to see what's where.
 If you're using a Sierra-style interface then this name will never be displayed to the player, but it's useful to fill it in anyway for your own benefit.
 By default